Every Little Thing (Beatles song): Composition

 Recalling the song's creation in his authorised biography, Many Years from Now (1997), McCartney says he wrote "Every Little Thing" in the music room at the London home of his then-girlfriend Jane Asher, where he was living at the time.
 Other sources, citing a 1964 interview with McCartney, place the song's origins at Atlantic City in the United States, where the Beatles stopped over in late August that same year during their US tour.
 In 1980, John Lennon told Playboy magazine that McCartney wrote the song, although he himself might have "[thrown] something in".
 Author John Winn concludes that McCartney began the composition in London and finished it with Lennon in Atlantic City.

 "Every Little Thing" is a rare example of a Lennon–McCartney song in which one member of the partnership was primary composer (here McCartney) but the other sang lead vocal (here Lennon).
+This was done to try to reproduce the sound of A Hard Day's Night.
 McCartney sings in unison with Lennon on the verses, but Lennon's vocal is more prominent.
 McCartney sings the high harmony on the chorus.